teiwei2003/cosmos-sdk/docs/zh/architecture/adr-038-state-listening.md

 		evidencetypes.StoreKey, ibctransfertypes.StoreKey, capabilitytypes.StoreKey,
 	)

-	// register the plugin(s) with the BaseApp if err := pluginLoader.Inject(bApp, appCodec, keys); err != nil {
+	//register the plugin(s) with the BaseApp
+	if err := pluginLoader.Inject(bApp, appCodec, keys); err != nil {
-		// handle error
+		//handle error
     }

-	// start the plugin services, optionally use wg to synchronize shutdown using io.Closer wg := new(sync.WaitGroup)
+	//start the plugin services, optionally use wg to synchronize shutdown using io.Closer wg := new(sync.WaitGroup)
 	if err := pluginLoader.Start(wg); err != nil {
-		// handler error
+		//handler error
     }

 	...